projectara/greybus-spec/source/special.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus Control Connected Operation is sent to notify an Interface that one of its CPorts now has a connection established.
+The Greybus Control Connected Operation is sent to notify an Interface that one of its CPorts (other than control CPort) now has a connection established.
 The SVC sends this request when it has set up a Greybus SVC connection with an AP Module Interface.
 The AP Module sends this request to other Interfaces when it has set up Greybus connections for them to use.

 Greybus Control Connected Request
 """""""""""""""""""""""""""""""""